danlope-rei/febs/ReadMe.md

     febs dev -no-dev-server
     febs dev --no-dev-server --watch

+Unless `no-dev-server` is specified, `febs` will use `webpack-dev-server` to create an `express` server on port `8080`.
+If that port is already in use, an open port will be found and displayed in the terminal.

 ### FEBS Configuration

 If the default entry/output paths don't work for you, you can specify them by using a `febs-config.json` file next to your package.json that is using `febs`.